neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/animals-in-motion.md

 :::{tab-item} movement

-You will also need a separate `conda` environment with everything required for the interactive exercises, including the [movement](https://movement.neuroinformatics.dev/) and [jupyter](https://jupyter.org/) packages.
+You will also need a separate `conda` environment to use for interactive coding exercises.
+This environment will include the [movement](https://movement.neuroinformatics.dev/) and [jupyter](https://jupyter.org/) packages.

-We recommend cloning the workshop's repository and creating the environment using the provided `environment.yaml` file:
+We recommend cloning the workshop's GitHub repository and creating the environment using the provided `environment.yaml` file:

 ```bash
 git clone https://github.com/neuroinformatics-unit/animals-in-motion.git